 The Georgia PolitiFact reporters read the book and found not even a suggestion that Roosevelt sent his aides to study Soviet-styled Communism.
 Ms. Shlaes did write that some future New Dealers made a harmless trip to the Soviet Union independently in 1927; that being a year before FDR ran for Governor in New York, five years before he was elected President and more importantly, two years before the Stock Market crash in 1929, which had a part in the Great Depression that got Roosevelt elected president, and in the New Deal programs he implemented.*

 Hang Your Freedom Higher . . .
-The people of Oglethorpe County and elsewhere in the 10th Congressional District could do much better with their congressional representation than Paul Broun.
+The people of Oglethorpe County and elsewhere in the 10th Congressional District deserved better than Paul Broun.
 After all, on R.E.M.’s “Can’t Get There From Here,” Oglethorpe County’s Philomath community was heralded as a place to seek inspiration.
 As Michael Stipe sang, in Philomath, “they know the lowdown.”
-Perhaps the “lowdown” can be shared throughout Northeast Georgia counties enough to make Paranoid Paul a former congressman come next election.
-Surely the good people there have had enough of his attempts to exhume McCarthy.
+Sadly, the “lowdown” wasn’t embraced enough in Northeast Georgia counties.
+Although Broun became a former congressman in 2015 after losing a primary for an open U.S. Senate seat, his place in Congress was filled by another delusional Republican, Jody Hice (rhymes with lice).
+The attempts to exhume McCarthy continue.

 *According to Politifact, Ms. Shlaes said “she knew of no evidence that Roosevelt sent his aides to study communism in the Soviet Union to “replicate it here in the United States.”
 Perhaps Broun and his staff were confused, given that some of the academics, writers, economists, businessmen, and labor officials visiting the U.S.S.R. in 1927 sailed from New York aboard the President Roosevelt, named for Theodore Roosevelt, the nation’s 26th President.